joelarmstrong/cactusBenchmarks/README.md

 ### --cactusBranch CACTUSBRANCH
 branch of cactus to switch to
 ### --cactusConfigFile CACTUSCONFIGFILE
-config xml to use instead of default
+config xml to use instead of default.
+When using Docker, this is copied into the container, so it may be safely modified after the container starts running.
 ### --outputDir OUTPUTDIR
 dir to place test results in
 ### --stats